Amsterdam Zuid station: History

 Amsterdam Zuid station is located in the borough of Amsterdam-Zuid in the city Amsterdam, Netherlands.
 It lies on the strategic rail route known as the Zuidtak ("south branch"), which was completed in 1993, and connects Amsterdam Schiphol Airport in the west to Weesp, in the east via Duivendrecht.
 During 1978, the station was opened; over the following decades, Amsterdam Zuid was determined to be the fastest growing station in the Netherlands.
 As a result, the station was extended during 2006, and has gradually played an increasingly important role in the city's transport strategy.
 It has replaced the older Amsterdam Centraal station as the capital's main station for direct trains to various destinations located to the north and east of the country.

 The station is also on HSL-Zuid, a dedicated high-speed line designed for long distance and international traffic, which was built between 2000 and 2007.
 In the long-term, it has been anticipated that at some point in the future Amsterdam Zuid will be served by long-distance trains traversing HSL-Zuid.

 Since 2006, Utrecht and other cities south of Amsterdam have also been served via Amsterdam Zuid.
 In that year, the Utrechtboog flyover was completed; as a result of this additional infrastructure, changes at Duivendrecht are no longer necessary for passengers from Schiphol to Utrecht and beyond.
 These routes from Schiphol therefore bypass the congested lines serving Central Amsterdam, allowing faster connections between Amsterdam Airport Schiphol and cities in the north and east of the country (Leeuwarden and Enschede, among others).

 The number of train services to handle passenger demands has been progressively increased over time.
 However, the official long-term projections of future passenger numbers have been reported to be expected to increase to an extent to which the station's current facilities shall be insufficient to properly accommodate the corresponding traffic.
-While heavy demands would naturally necessitate a further expansion of the station, it lies directly between the south-bound lanes of the A10 motorway ring road and several high-rise office complexes, which leaves no space for conventional surface expansion.
+While heavy demands would naturally necessitate a further expansion of the station, it stands in the central reservation of the A10 motorway ring road, which leaves no space for conventional surface expansion.